Skip to main content.

 Do I need to meet with the KU Medical Center Urology Program Director?

-We recommend you meet with the Urology Program Director, Casey Kowalik MD., Associate Program Director, Danica May, M.D., or another Urology faculty member.
+We recommend you meet with the Urology Program Director, Casey Kowalik M.D., Associate Program Director, Danica May, M.D., or another Urology faculty member.
 We can help you determine your application strengths and weaknesses as well as answer questions about our field and the application process.
 Our residents are also very approachable and willing to discuss urology as a career path.